clementinegrethen/StereoLunar/README.md

 # MOONSt3R ICCV 3D-VAST 2025
-**Adapting Stereo Vision From Objects To 3D Lunar Surface Reconstruction with the StereoLunar Dataset** *Accepted at ICCV 2025 (3D-VAST Workshop)*
+Official implementation of **Adapting Stereo Vision From Objects To 3D Lunar Surface Reconstruction with the StereoLunar Dataset**
+*Accepted at ICCV 2025 (3D-VAST Workshop)*

 <p align="center">